Chinese Pork Dumplings

 • In a large mixing bowl, add the ground pork, salt, white pepper, soy sauce, dark soy sauce, oyster sauce, Shaoxing wine, and cornstarch.

-• Pour in about half of the infused water.
-Mix well.
-Pour in the rest of the infused water and mix until well combined.
+• Pour in about half of the infused water and mix until absorbed.
+Add the remaining infused water and continue mixing until the pork looks smooth and well combined.

 3. Wrap the dumplings:

-• Place a wrapper flat and brush a ring of water around it.
-Add about 2 teaspoons of the filling in the center.
-Fold in half, pinching the edges together.
-Repeat with the rest.
+• Place a dumpling wrapper flat on your work surface and brush a ring of water around the edge.
+Add about 2 teaspoons of filling to the center.
+Fold in half and pinch the edges to seal.
+Repeat with the remaining wrappers and filling.

 4. Make the dipping sauce: